 But how can you build a strong volunteer program?
 And what are some volunteer training best practices?
 One of the best ways to set your volunteers up for success is with a quality volunteer orientation.
 Though your volunteers may have done online research, and you may have sent them a welcome packet of information, there’s no substitute for speaking to your volunteers in person and letting them know what working with your organization will be like.

-If you find yourself wishing for a volunteer orientation template, we have you covered.
+If you find yourself wishing for a volunteer onboarding template, we have you covered.
 We’ve put together this handy guide for how to create a volunteer orientation program.
 In this volunteer orientation guide, we’ll discuss some volunteer onboarding tips and what should be included in volunteer orientation.

 What Does Volunteer Orientation Entail?